When Should You Use the FBX 3D File Format?

 Summary

-You should use the FBX file format is you want to transfer data between the current popular 3D editors, like Maya, Clara.io, and 3DS Max, and 3D experience engines like Unity, Unreal Engine.
+Use the FBX 3D file format if you want to transfer data between current popular 3D editors (like Maya, Clara.io, and 3DS Max) and 3D experience engines (like Unity and Unreal Engine.)
 This is primarily what the file format was designed for.

-If your destination platform supports a more modern format like glTF, using glTF instead of FBX will save you time because it better transfers material properties.
+- If your destination platform supports it, using glTF rather than FBX will save you time, because it better transfers material properties.

-If you want to use a format for fast real-time transfer to a client application, especially for AR applications, FBX can be slower than a transmission optimized format like glTF.
+- For fast real-time transfer to a client application, especially for AR applications, FBX can be slower than a transmission-optimized format like glTF.

-Clara.io supports importing and exporting both FBX, glTF and OBJ files with ease.
+- Clara.io supports importing and exporting FBX, glTF, and OBJ 3D file formats.

-Threekit provides product visualization software that creates photorealistic imagesinteractive 3D and augmented reality experiences that help businesses sell more.
+Threekit provides product visualization software that creates photorealistic images, interactive 3D, and augmented reality experiences that help businesses sell more.
+With our cutting-edge AI Visual Discovery tool, guided selling has never been easier.
 To learn more, please schedule a demo with one of our teammates.

 Download our eBook